ENGLAND - University of Westminster

 Students registered for courses in the UK for a course of study of six months or more are entitled to primary medical care provided by the National Health Service (NHS).
 If you are on a course of less than six months’ duration, you are not entitled to primary medical care.
 However, any overseas visitor is entitled to emergency or immediately required treatment.
 The NHS charges for medicines, eyeglasses and eye care, and dental treatment.
 In addition, the NHS does not cover repatriation to your home country.

-All students must submit proof to the Study Abroad Office that they are covered by overseas health insurance for the duration of their program abroad.
-Students are encouraged to have worldwide insurance which covers (at minimum) comprehensive hospitalization, prescription medication, medical evacuation, and repatriation of remains.
+Students are encouraged to purchase private health insurance that provides coverage for the duration of the program.
+International insurance should cover (at minimum) comprehensive hospitalization, prescription medication, emergency medical evacuation, and repatriation of remains.

 • Program Cost